Leveraging Discrete Function Decomposability for Scientific Design: Decomposition-Aware Discrete Optimization ( )

 \subsubsection{Classical message-passing for non-distributional optimization}

 Although classical message-passing has been largely used for probabilistic inference on probabilistic graphical models~\citep{pearl88_bp_textbook,shah_14_mit_inference-algorithms_message-passing}, it can also be used for exact optimization of a function, $x^*=\arg\max\nolimits_x f(x)$~\citep{vlassis04_maxplus}.
-In particular, message-passing can be used to find a global maximum of a function defined on an undirected junction tree, $\mathcal{T}$, by making use of its topology for optimal time-complexity.
-In particular, one takes the junction tree, which is undirected, and roots it to obtain a directed tree, which induces a hierarchy among the meta-variables from root to leaves.
+Given a function defined on an undirected junction tree, $\mathcal{T}$, message-passing makes use of its topology to find a global maximum.
+In particular, one roots the undirected junction tree to obtain a directed tree, inducing a hierarchy among the meta-variables from root to leaves.
 Each node is responsible for accumulating information from all nodes in its sub-tree and then passing this information on to its parent.
 Consequently, the root node receives information from the entire tree, which is sufficient to set its variables in a globally optimal manner.
 Then, starting with the root, each parent communicates its variables' optimal settings to its children, which can in turn set their variables optimally, and so forth.

 To obtain the rooted tree, \mbox{$\mathcal{T'}:=(\mathcal{N'},\mathcal{E'})$}, from the junction tree, one keeps the same nodes, $\mathcal{N'}=\mathcal{N}$, chooses a root node, $r$, and directs all edges in $\mathcal{E}$ outward from $r$, yielding directed edges, $\mathcal{E'}$.
 Although rooting at any node will suffice, we choose $r$ such that $\mathcal{T'}$ has the shortest height possible.
-Message-passing finds a global optimum in two passes through the tree: one round of passing messages up from leaves to root, and then one round passing messages back down to the leaves.
+Message-passing finds a global optimum in two passes through the tree: one round of passing messages up from leaves to root and one round passing messages back down to the leaves.